mreishus/aoc/2015/writeups/day19.md

 ## Approach and Reflections

 String expansion with a large search space.
 For Part 2, I tried BFS, which failed.
-Astar with heuristic as difference in string length worked.
+Astar with heuristic as 'difference in string length' worked.

 ## Solutions